tokend/knowledge-base/features/access_management.md

 ### Signers

-*Signer type* is the list of rights:
+You can share the control of the account with multiple parties, by adding them as a signer to your account.
+The main use case for this is that the system owner can easily share the admin policies with his employees or/and some external services (for example, to process deposits/withdrawals).
+It is possible by adding a signer to the master account and giving the signer the specified set of properties:

-   #### Public key— public key of the ed25519 key pair.
+#### Public key

+   *Public key* of the ed25519 key pair.
 Used as identifier of the signer.
 The secret seed from such keypair is owned only by the person/service who represents signer and is not available to the account owner.

-   #### Signer type  — the list of [types](/tech/key_entities/signer), each of them defines the set of operations signer can perform
+#### Signer type

+  *Signer type* is summarized the list of [rights](/tech/key_entities/signer), each of them defines the set of operations signer can perform.

-   #### Identity — identity of the signer.
+#### Identity

    Two signatures created by two different signers with same identity are considered as one.

+#### Weight

-   #### Weight — the weight the access level of signer.
-It means that signer's weight, in order to perform the operation, must be higher than the operation threshold level
+   *Weight* is the access level of signer.
+It means that signer's weight, in order to perform the operation, must be higher than the operation level threshold.